unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 In such a world, if the value of **Unlit Intensity is set to over 1 (default value), it is also susceptible to bloom**, so be careful with it.

-#### “When publishing avatars set in UTS2”
+#### “When publishing avatars set in Unity Toon Shader"
-Before releasing the avatars with each material set in UTS2 to VRChat, please execute the `Remove Unused Keywords / Properties from Material` button in Basic Shader Settings> Option Menu.
+Before releasing the avatars with each material set in Unity Toon Shader to VRChat, please execute the `Remove Unused Keywords / Properties from Material` button in Basic Shader Settings> Option Menu.
 By executing this command, you can organize and delete unused property settings and shader keywords that accumulate in each material file while working in Unity.
-For example, from the material to which Standard Shader was initially assigned, even if you change the shader to that of UTS2, these unused values ​​will accumulate.
+For example, from the material to which Standard Shader was initially assigned, even if you change the shader to that of Unity Toon Shader, these unused values ​​will accumulate.
 These unused values ​​are what Unity holds in mind for the next time you switch shaders back to Standard Shader, but publish avatars and models with completed materials and applied them When you do, it becomes unnecessary.
 If these unused values remain in each material, it is possible to put unnecessary load on the system, so it is recommended to organize them at the time of publishing avatars.
 This command should also be used when building your own project.

 <img width = "400" src="../images/ShaderKeywords.png?raw=true">

-When the command is executed, for UTS2 material, the remaining shader keywords are optimized to one of `_EMISSIVE_SIMPLE` / ` _EMISSIVE_ANIMATION` and one of `_OUTLINE_NML` / ` _OUTLINE_POS`.
+When the command is executed, for Unity Toon Shader material, the remaining shader keywords are optimized to one of `_EMISSIVE_SIMPLE` / ` _EMISSIVE_ANIMATION` and one of `_OUTLINE_NML` / ` _OUTLINE_POS`.
 These are needed during shader compilation, so leave them as is.

 ---
 ## 2. “Basic Three Colors and Control Maps Setups” Menu
 <img width = "500" src="../images/UTS2UI_02_00.png?raw=true">

-This Menu defines the basic colors used by UTS2: the Base Color, 1st Shade Color, and 2nd Shade Color.
+This Menu defines the basic colors used by Unity Toon Shader: the Base Color, 1st Shade Color, and 2nd Shade Color.
 These colors are arranged **in order from the light source’s direction, Base Color⇒ 1st Shade Color ⇒ 2nd Shade Color**.
 Each color is determined by multiplying each pixel in the texture by each color, then multiplying by the light color.